 The Element’s atomic data structures use a rich set of pointers to maintain a journal of cluster consistency.
 This write-in-free-space system makes it possible to take byte-granular snapshots at any level of frequency and not subject applications to the performance overhead or capacity overhead that is associated with legacy snapshot solutions.

 The DASE architecture supports a nearly-unlimited ability to take and store consistency points.
-Conventional limits are… gone.
-Single clusters support over 1 million snapshots that can be reserved at any level of data hierarchy depth and can be reserved instantaneously.
+Single clusters support up to 1 million snapshots, snapshots that can be reserved at any level of data hierarchy depth and can be reserved instantaneously.

 Historically, geo-distributed systems trade local performance for global consistency - which makes multi-site computing nearly impossible for organizations that don’t want to deal with the data management problem.
-With VAST, clusters come together in a federation of systems that create one global data platform that extends from edge to cloud to present a global high performance namespace wherever you compute.
+With VAST, clusters come together in a federation of systems that create one global data platform that extends from edge to cloud all to present a global high-performance namespace wherever you compute.

 A Policy-Based Data Fabric

-Any VAST cluster can instantly participate in a Constellation by peering to any other site and sharing a system path, allowing sites to flexibly subscribe to interesting datasets.
+Any VAST cluster can instantly participate in a global cluster by peering to any other site and sharing a system path, allowing sites to flexibly subscribe to interesting datasets.

 The Constellation idea is to bend space and time by empowering remote sites to work together using decentralized data management and web-scale consistency concepts.
 By eliminating the need for classic locking primitives of distributed systems and allowing locking to flow with the transactions in a decentralized manner, Constellation clusters are able to overcome the performance tradeoffs of WAN-connected infrastructure and edge nodes serve as the basis for cloud burst computing.